factory module¶

 2020-01-05 1.0 0.0

-Parameter defaults can be passed directly to the IndicatorFactory.from_custom_func() and IndicatorFactory.from_apply_func(), and overriden in the run method:
+Parameter defaults can be passed directly to the IndicatorFactory.from_custom_func() and IndicatorFactory.from_apply_func(), and overridden in the run method:

 >>> MyInd = vbt.IndicatorFactory(